Manavrdx/Restaurant/README.md

 # Technologies used
 GOOGLE API : to get the user's location and print the nearby restaurants.
-Backend : Java, SpringBoot, Hibernate
+Backend : Java, SpringBoot, Hibernate.
-Frontend : HTML, CSS, Thymeleaf
+Frontend : HTML, CSS, Thymeleaf.
 DataBase : MySQl